EvidenceBackedPoliticalBeliefs/Beliefs/FlawedThinking/BiasBusting.md

 >
 > We should give white people a safe space away from black people

 Allow yourself to feel the [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance), and get used to identifying that feeling.
 Cognitive dissonance is a key indicator your position needs careful consideration.
+Not necessarily that your opinion is guaranteed to be wrong, but there may be more that is worth pondering.

-## Ad-hominem (i.e. well you are bad, so I can ignore you)
+## Ad-hominem (i.e. you are bad, so I can ignore you)
 This is probably the number one logical [fallacy](https://en.wikipedia.org/wiki/Ad_hominem) on the internet.
 Look out for these:

 - You're a racist